National Indigenous History Month

 In collaboration with national Indigenous organizations, the government of Canada selected June 21st, the summer solstice, to commemorate National Indigenous Peoples Day.
 Many Indigenous communities have long celebrated their culture and heritage during this time due to the significance of the summer solstice as the longest day of the year.

 To gain a deeper insight into the experiences of First Nations, Inuit, and Métis Peoples, immerse yourself in their narratives.
 Engage with Indigenous storytelling by reading books, attending performances, watching films, or listening to music created by Indigenous artists.
-MPL has a special storytime with Indigenous Author Nancy Cooper on June 22 at 11 am at the Milliken Mills Library
+MPL has an Indigenous History Month Creative Storytelling program.

 You can celebrate Indigenous History Month by taking a look at this reading list here: